 - Category: Salads

 - Cuisine: American

 PIN IT FOR LATER:

 This post contains a giveaway brought to you by Primal Kitchen Foods and NutriBullet.
 However, all thoughts and opinions are my own.
 I strive to introduce you to brands and companies I truly enjoy, trust and respect their mission and values.
-Thank you for supporting this post and Confessions of a Clean Foodie.
+Thank you for supporting this post and Clean Foodie Cravings.